 The Best Time For Fishing With Topwater Lures: Tips From The Experts

-Seeing an explosive topwater strike from an aggressive bass is every bass fisherman’s dream.
-The best thing an angler can do to ensure they get to witness those topwater strikes more often is to learn when the best time for topwater fishing is and incorporate these fishing tips from the experts.
+Fishing with topwater lures and seeing an explosive topwater strike from an aggressive bass is every bass fisherman’s dream.
+The best thing an angler can do to ensure they witness those topwater strikes more often is to learn when the best time for topwater fishing is and incorporate these tips from the experts.

-There’s nothing more exciting than catching bass with topwater lures in general because of the adrenaline-producing explosion that happens, but topwaters are also one of the best ways to catch giant trophy largemouth bass!
+There’s nothing more exciting than catching bass with topwater lures because of the adrenaline-producing explosion that happens.
+Still, topwaters are also one of the best ways to catch giant trophy largemouth bass!

-The best times for topwater bass fishing are early morning, at night, or on overcast days.
+The best times for topwater bass fishing are early morning, nighttime, or overcast days.

 However, there are other times when topwater baits can be just as effective, depending on the location and weather.
-Certain topwater baits will often be the most effective to use in some specific situations.
+Certain topwater baits will often be the most effective in some situations.

-Read along to see what the experts have to say on when and how to land a fish with a topwater lure!
+Read along to see what the experts say about when and how to land a fish with topwater lures!

 The Best Time For Topwater Fishing

-In general, bass will strike a topwater plug the most consistently during low light times when the water temperature is cooler, such as early morning, evening, night, or on overcast days—but learning how to read the water in order to decide which topwater lure to use and how to work it will significantly increase your chances at getting that aggressive topwater bite during any conditions.
+In general, fishing with topwater lures for bass they will strike a topwater plug the most consistently during low light times when the water temperature is cooler, such as early morning, evening, night, or on overcast days—but learning how to read the water to decide which topwater lure to use and how to work it will significantly increase your chances at getting that aggressive topwater bite during any conditions.

 Time of Day

-Choppy water will usually require an angler to make harder pops, while smooth water will often need a quieter, more gentle presentation.
-On some days, swimming a soft plastic erratically near edges, rocks, deadfall, or weeds will work, while other days, when strong wind creates a chop, aggressively chugging a popper near these same areas will produce.
+Choppy water usually requires an angler to make more intricate pops, while smooth water often requires a quieter, more gentle presentation.
+On some days, swimming a soft plastic erratically near edges, rocks, deadfall, or weeds will work, while on other days, when strong wind creates a chop, aggressively fishing with topwater lures like chugging a popper near these same areas will produce.

-Extreme water temperatures, both hot and cold, will reduce the amount of oxygen in the water, making the fish more sluggish and picky about what they eat.
+Extreme hot and cold water temperatures will reduce the amount of oxygen in the water, making the fish more sluggish and picky about what they eat.
 This is because all fish are cold-blooded animals meaning they can’t regulate their body temperature to keep it at a constant level.
 So the temperature of their aquatic environment influences their body temperature and bodily functions.

-Therefore, a good starting point when deciding the best times for topwater fishing is to avoid any extreme temperatures.
+Therefore, a good starting point when deciding the best times for topwater fishing is avoiding extreme temperatures.

 Water temperature gauges and fish finders can help give anglers a more accurate analysis of the water temperature conditions by providing up-to-the-minute feedback.